<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<guid isPermaLink="false">https://www.thecollector.com/why-is-judas-always-painted-in-yellow/</guid>
+<guid isPermaLink="false">https://www.thecollector.com/what-was-the-real-manpower-of-a-roman-legion-throughout-history/</guid>

 ]]></description>

-<media:content url="https://cdn.thecollector.com/wp-content/uploads/2026/03/painting-kiss-of-judas-by-giotto-bondone.jpg" type="image/jpeg" medium="image">
+<media:content url="https://cdn.thecollector.com/wp-content/uploads/2026/06/legions-map-pilum.jpg" type="image/jpeg" medium="image">

 <media:credit>Provided by TheCollector.com</media:credit>